surfturk/car-shark/README.md

 # CarShark

-CarShark is a loan app that tailored to a Chevrolet dealership
+CarShark is a loan app that is tailored to a Chevrolet dealership

 ## Installation